 When you join an investment bank, part of the social contract you sign up to with the institution requires you to undergo a twisted form of house arrest.
 The bank will keep a very close eye on your movements and whereabouts going forward.
 Though you may continue to enjoy ‘freedom of movement’, the way you interpret that very notion will fundamentally change in time.
 The single most essential element in this affair is the handheld device you’re given shortly after you are bestowed a seat and computer.
 Generally referred to as a ‘mobile’ or ‘cell’, you’ll occasionally encounter alternate nicknames for it.
-You were given an ‘earring’, some people would joke.
+“You’ve been given an earring,” some jokingly said at Paris Berkeley Capital.
 Others had their own name for it.
 The day it was thrust into my hands the benefactor called it a lamp.

 You wore your phone at all times – unlike an earring which occasionally came off.
-And the one cardinal rule about your phone which you followed with religious zeal was: if it rings you answer.
+And the one cardinal rule you followed with religious zeal was the following: if it rings you answer.
+No matter what.

 Whether you were standing up in a restaurant on the verge of delivering a toast in honour of your recently engaged best friend, watching Patrick Stuart perform Shakespeare in the West End, sitting in silent contemplation in a church, mosque, synagogue or Zoroastrian temple, or anxiously lying down on an operating room table minutes before being administered general anesthesia, it didn’t matter what the circumstances were.
 You had to stop dead in your tracks and answer your phone.
 Too much money was potentially at stake for your inconsequential personal life to get in the way.
 That is why this gadget quickly became an extension of your hand.
 You rarely saw mobile phones left unattended at someone’s desk.
 Like a wedding ring you carried it pretty much everywhere.